Chromatin: Chromatin and DNA repair

 Chromatin relaxation occurs rapidly at the site of DNA damage.
 This process is initiated by PARP1 protein that starts to appear at DNA damage in less than a second, with half maximum accumulation within 1.6 seconds after the damage occurs.
 Next the chromatin remodeler Alc1 quickly attaches to the product of PARP1, and completes arrival at the DNA damage within 10 seconds of the damage.
 About half of the maximum chromatin relaxation, presumably due to action of Alc1, occurs by 10 seconds.
 This then allows recruitment of the DNA repair enzyme MRE11, to initiate DNA repair, within 13 seconds.

 γH2AX, the phosphorylated form of H2AX is also involved in the early steps leading to chromatin decondensation after DNA damage occurrence.
 The histone variant H2AX constitutes about 10% of the H2A histones in human chromatin. γH2AX (H2AX phosphorylated on serine 139) can be detected as soon as 20 seconds after irradiation of cells (with DNA double-strand break formation), and half maximum accumulation of γH2AX occurs in one minute.
 The extent of chromatin with phosphorylated γH2AX is about two million base pairs at the site of a DNA double-strand break. γH2AX does not, itself, cause chromatin decondensation, but within 30 seconds of irradiation, RNF8 protein can be detected in association with γH2AX.
 RNF8 mediates extensive chromatin decondensation, through its subsequent interaction with CHD4, a component of the nucleosome remodeling and deacetylase complex NuRD.

 After undergoing relaxation subsequent to DNA damage, followed by DNA repair, chromatin recovers to a compaction state close to its pre-damage level after about 20 min.

-Methods to investigate chromatin
+Methods to study chromatin

 Microscopy of heterochromatic versus euchromatic nuclei (H&E stain).

 Granular "salt-and-pepper chromatin", seen on H&E, Pap stain and comparison to actual salt and pepper.
 Its finding on microscopy indicates mainly medullary thyroid carcinoma, neuroendocrine tumours or pheochromocytoma.

 Schematic karyogram of a human, showing an overview of the human genome using G banding, which is a method that includes Giemsa staining, wherein the lighter staining regions are generally more euchromatic (and more transcriptionally active), whereas darker regions generally are more heterochromatic.